 Make the effort to leave your dog at times

 Bear in mind the current situation won’t go on forever and it’s important your pet spends some time on their own to ensure they don’t lose the ability to remain comfortable in their own company and suffer separation anxiety.
-Having their bed in another room at times will help this as will leaving them completely alone when you shop for example or occasionally exercise without them.
+Having their bed in another room at times will help, along with completely leaving them alone when you shop for example or occasionally exercise without them.

 If you have enjoyed this article you may be interested in